Peter Dyakowski: New Orleans Saints

 He was not picked by any team in the 2007 NFL draft, but signed a free agent contract with the New Orleans Saints shortly thereafter.
 Nevertheless he was subsequently released.

 Hamilton Tiger-Cats

-Dyakowski was drafted by the Hamilton Tiger-Cats in the second round of the 2006 CFL Draft.
+Dyakowski was drafted by the Hamilton Tiger-Cats in the second round of the 2006 CFL draft.
 In 2011 Dyakowski was the Tiger-Cats' nominee for the CFL's Most Outstanding Offensive Lineman Award.
 In 2012, he was named a CFL Eastern Division All Star and was also named to the CFLPA All-Star Team.
 In 2013, he was again voted to the CFLPA All-Star Team.
 On February 16, 2017, the Tiger Cats released Dyakowski.
 Dyakowski played 10 seasons for the Tiger-Cats, playing in 148 regular season games.

 Toronto Argonauts

 After being released by the Tiger-Cats Dyakowski signed with the Toronto Argonauts later that same day.

 Saskatchewan Roughriders

 On May 27, 2017, the Argonauts traded Dyakowski to the Saskatchewan Roughriders in exchange for wide receiver Armanti Edwards.
-He would go on to play in all 18 regular season games, and the Riders' playoff games of the 2017 season.
+He played in all 18 regular season games, as well as the Riders' playoff games of the 2017 season.
 Dyakowski was released by the Riders on April 24, 2018.